GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-mysql.md

 jdbc:mysql:///<DATABASE_NAME>?unixSocketPath=</PATH/TO/UNIX/SOCKET>&cloudSqlInstance=<INSTANCE_CONNECTION_NAME>&socketFactory=com.google.cloud.sql.mysql.SocketFactory&user=<MYSQL_USER_NAME>&password=<MYSQL_USER_PASSWORD>
 ```

+Note: We recommend using the Unix socket in Cloud Run and Cloud Function.

 ## Examples

 Examples for using the Cloud SQL JDBC Connector for MySQL can be found by looking at the integration tests in this repository.